 The cards all extend the same base class and use polymorphism so all systems can interact with them without needing to differentiate type.

-Effects were created using a base interface that each effect class inherits.
-Wonders would then trigger any number of these effects one at a time allowing for rapid creation of new wonders
+Effects were created using a base interface that each affect class inherits.
+Wonders would then trigger any number of these effects one at a time allowing for rapid creation of new wonders.